ayushisambyal/ayushisambyal/README.md

 - 👋 Hi, I’m Ayushi Sambyal (@ayushisambyal)
-- 👀 I’m interested in Data Analysis adn DSA
+- 👀 I’m interested in Data Analysis and DSA
 - 🌱 I’m currently learning Competitive coding
 - 💞️ I’m looking to companies to intern in
 - 📫 How to reach me http://bitly.ws/s34K